 With the release of Snow Inventory 5.2 Snow Software has introduced Cloud Application (SaaS) discovery and metering.
-The Snow Inventory Agent for Windows version 5.2 or higher has the capability to meter Cloud applications which are used by the end-users using Google Chrome.
-(Support for IE11 and Firefox is currently being developed.)
+The Snow Inventory Agent for Windows version 5.2 or higher has the capability to meter Cloud applications which are used by the end-users using Google Chrome, IE11 and Mozilla Firefox.

-Besides all technical processes which are handled by the Snow Inventory Agent in combination with the DIS database (Software & Cloud recognition database), as soon as the Cloud application metering is enabled in the Snow Inventory Console, a browser extension (plugin) for Google Chrome will be added to fetch the visited Cloud websites.
+Besides all technical processes which are handled by the Snow Inventory Agent in combination with the DIS database (Software & Cloud recognition database), as soon as the Cloud application metering is enabled in the Snow Inventory Console, a browser extension (plugin) for Google Chrome, IE11 and Mozilla Firefox will be added (based on the configuration) to fetch the visited Cloud websites.
 This is what the browser extension looks like in Google Chrome (Although the plugins are activated it won't be visible for the end-users in the browsers for IE11 and Mozilla Firefox):

 By default, Cloud Application metering is disabled in Snow Inventory 5 and needs user interaction to activate it.
 Once the Cloud Application metering is enabled on the Snow Inventory Server it will immediately broadcast this activation to all the selected devices in Snow Inventory across the network (only running Snow Agent 5.2 or higher.)
 Please find below how to enable it for different sites/configurations in the Snow Management and Configuration Center:

 Although this functionality is not enabled by default, we have seen that in some cases it was turned on by the customer or partner, without involving the rest of the organization.
 In some cases, this has resulted in employees having the feeling that they were being monitored without their consent and made complaints to the workers council.